mohammadreza-ashouri/pool.do/README.md

 X 3- 50% implementation of the back code of mining pool application --> Releasing the third milestone (20% of the whole cost)

-4- 70% implementation of the back code of mining pool application --> Releasing the fourth milestone (15% of the whole cost)
+X 4- 70% implementation of the back code of mining pool application --> Releasing the fourth milestone (15% of the whole cost)

 5- 100% implementation of the back code of mining pool application --> Releasing the last milestone (20% of the whole cost)